Farama-Foundation/PettingZoo/README.md

 ## Simple Enviroment Interactions
-Games can be interacted with as follows in the simplest case, in a manner very similar to Gym.
+Games can be interacted with as follows in the simplest case, in a manner very similar to Gym:

 ```
 first_observation = env.reset()
 while True:
     for agent in env.agents:
         action = policy(agent,env.observe(agent))) # this could also be cached from last the observation that agent took
-        observation, reward, done, info = env.step(action)
+        observation, reward, done, info = env.step(action) # control shifts to next agent
 ```

 For games where the instant observations or reward are undesired (or other intersting things are happening), you must make additional calls to the full API.